Komotokane/Website1/README.md

 We also wanted to keep things simple and functional, nothing fancy just a website that works.
 Functionality over appearance as it were.
 We we also wanted to make it seem like a stage play at first, but the colors tht were requested so we asked the teacher what they wanted the colors to be.
 They wanted a white, black and blue color scheme to we abided.

-Home: We wanted to make like we did because we wanted it simple.
-Just a quick look at what's available, simple, and it gives an overview of the entire webpage.
+Home: We wanted to make it like we did because we wanted it simple.
+Just a quick look at what's available, simple, and it gives an overview of the entire webpage is what we wanted.

 About: We needed an "about" section because people might want to know what the theater program is about and why it's here.
 It is a more detailed look as what theater is.